 So, dancing is good.
+Dance therapy is good.

-But, back to dance/movement therapy.
 What exactly do dance therapists do in their various settings—which include nursing homes, day care centers, mental health rehabilitation centers, and schools?
 In a relevant blog post from last year, Lora Wilson Mau, MA, BC-DMT, described her work in mental health:

 The music plays and an ever-surprising, inspiring and magical dance emerges that I feel blessed to witness and partake in every time.
 I never know how one patient will respond or who will be inspired by whose movement to express themselves in what way.
 But they do: Respond.
 Interact.
 Dance.
 Sometimes alone, almost always, eventually, with each other as one group.
 Maybe the group cohesion is only for a few moments but those moments are gold.
 The voices quiet (or at least are ignored for a bit), the isolation melts, joy – that ever elusive joy – is felt, embodied and expressed.
 Or perhaps there is sadness and despair or anger – but these feelings are permitted, embodied, symbolized, expressed.
 People are accepted for who they are and embraced.
 Nonverbally the dance says We are all welcome here and we have something to say and we shall say it with our bodies.
 Every time.
 It is both commonplace and miraculous.

 What if we want to get the benefits of dance without using a therapist?
 Elizabeth Svoboda, Psychology Today, advises the following: